gidden/benchmarks/readme.rst

 Repositories serve mostly as sinks for certain types of materials.
-Additional fidelity can be provided by asserting a limit on the quantity or quality (e.g. radiotoxicity or thermal heatload) of the entering materials.
+Additional fidelity can be provided by asserting a limit on the quantity or quality (e.g. radiotoxicity or thermal heat load) of the entering materials.
 Accordingly, a repository is specified as follows: ::

    * repositoryName1
+     * metadata (optional)
        * type: repository
      * attributes
        * capacity: units
        * lifetime: units
-     * constriants
+     * constraints
        * capacity: value
        * lifetime: value
      * inputMaterials